The Effect of Alzheimer’s on the Mental Health of the Family Carer

 The second stage focuses on medical evaluation which may include physical examination, neurological tests to assess memory and thinking skills.

-Disease management strategies encompass a multi-pronged approach including medication for symptom management, such as physical activity or cognitive stimulation therapy to slow down cognitive decline.
+Disease management strategies encompass a multi-pronged approach including medication for symptom management, therapies such as physical activity or cognitive stimulation therapy to slow down cognitive decline.

 Furthermore, supportive services like homecare aids or adult day centres provide respite care for families.